rezkus/dims-devmode/README.md

-# DIMS - A SELF-SOVEREIGN DISTRIBUTED IDENTITY MANAGEMENT SYSTEM
+# DIMS - A Self-Sovereign Distributed Identity Management System Using Blockchain

 ## Instalasi